SunmilikeSueMe/capstone/README.md

 # Capstone Project
 **By _Emmanuel Adams, _Muhammad Al Mahdi, _Imam Hasan Araf, Sunmisola Ogundairo

-A repository for all documents and deliverables for the Computer Vision project, serviced by team 7 of Deloitte's AI Academy, cohort 4.
+A repository for all documents and deliverables for the Computing Vision project, serviced by team 7 of Deloitte's AI Academy, cohort 4.

 # Overview